Skip to content

 persist — Instance-based INSERT

-Pass a new entity instance (no PK) to queue it for INSERT.
-After flush, the generated PK is written back to the original instance.
+persist() queues a new entity instance for INSERT.
+The entity should not have a primary key yet (or have undefined/null PK).
+After flush, the database-generated PK is written back to the original object:

 typescript